Kareadita/Kavita/README.md

 ## Palace-Designs
 We would like to extend a big thank you to [<img src="/Logo/hosting-sponsor.png" alt="" width="128">](https://www.palace-designs.com/) who hosts our infrastructure pro-bono.

+## Huntr
+We would like to extend a big thank you to [Huntr](https://huntr.dev/repos/kareadita/kavita) who has worked with Kavita in reporting security vulnerabilities.
+If you are interested in being paid to help secure Kavita, please give them a try.

 ### License